 5 Myths about Winter Weather and Health

-Only coming into direct contact with the virus can get you sick, and this only happens if you infect yourself with someone else’s secretions.
-This often occurs when you touch them or something they’ve touched and then touch your eyes, nose or face.
+Only coming into direct contact with the cold virus get you sick, and this only happens if you infect yourself with someone else’s secretions.
+This often occurs when you touch them or something they’ve touched and then touch your eyes, nose, or face before you wash your hands.

 Here’s how you can sort out the myths from the facts.